 His social standing, coupled with great achievements during the Persian War, were enough for Diocletian’s peers to bestow upon him the Imperial throne after the death of his predecessor, Numerian.

-An Empire in Chaos
+An Empire in chaos

-When Diocletian ascended to the throne in 284 AD he was given the burden of an empire in decay.
+When Diocletian ascended to the throne in 284 he was given the burden of an empire in decay.
 Rome’s borders were undefined and constantly assailed from east and west from Sassanid and Germanic tribes, respectively.
-Economic issues plagued the great civilization too.
+Economic issues plagued the great civilisation too.
 Inflation caused by poor quality silver in coinage and slowing economies in both commerce and farming gave rise to numerous other civil issues and hindered military operations further.